 - Soluble – fiber that easily dissolves in water.
 Examples include gums and pectin.
 Some soluble fibers pick up water as they pass through the digestive system and form gel substances that may slow digestion.
 Many soluble fibers are easily broken down in the colon by bacteria.

 - Insoluble – fiber that does not dissolve easily in water.
 Examples include cellulose and lignin.
-Many insoluble fibers help add “bulk” to stool and may speed up movement of food and waste through the digestive system.
+Many insoluble fibers help add “bulk” to stool and may speed up the movement of food and waste through the digestive system.